roshandash411/TabCloser/README.md

 # TabCloser
 Fatigued by having to move the cursor to the top of the page to close the current tab?

 Scared that other tabs might also get closed?

-Too difficult to select the small close button
+Too difficult to select the small close button?

 ### Here is the solution to all your problems!
 This chrome extension will give you right click capability to close the current tab!